IODATA is an input and output module for quantum chemistry.

 """Orca output file format."""

-from typing import TextIO, Tuple
+from typing import TextIO

 import numpy as np